 - Standards for licensing motor carriers and other entities like freight forwarders

 From the perspective of a truck crash victim, the importance of these regulations is that any violation of them which contributes to the crash amounts to negligence.
 In practical terms, efforts to recover damages for injuries in a truck crash involve making a detailed analysis of the relevant regulations.

 Evidence about the crash is crucial to establishing your right to recover from the driver, the driver’s employer, or the driver’s supervisor.
 The closer to the time of the crash you begin collecting that evidence, the better off you will be.
 That means that you need to get a skilled Dallas-Fort Worth lawyer involved as soon as possible before witness memories start to fade or the scene of the crash undergoes changes that make reconstruction difficult or impossible.

 There are specific statutes in Texas that could impact your personal injury case if you’re injured in a commercial vehicle crash that you should be aware of.
 Under Texas law, you have only two years from the date of the crash to file a personal injury case.
-This makes it even more important to contact a personal injury attorney as soon as possible after your crash.
+This makes it even more important to contact a team of Texas personal injury attorneys as soon as possible after your crash.

 If you or someone you love was injured in a crash involving a truck on Dallas-Fort Worth Texas roadways, contact Samples Ames PLLC at (817) 605-1505 or (469) 466-2600 for a free consultation, and we can help you determine the best way to proceed.